fbpx

 While the idea of running joint accounts may be appealing to many, it comes with its fair share of drawbacks.
 For instance, couples may have had debt before meeting and once they get married, this debt is brought into the relationship and the other party has to carry the burden brought by their significant others.
 Where one member earns more than the other, the one who earns more may feel overburdened by the other.

-This article talks about Why the joint bank account is a must for married couples.
+This article talks about Why a joint bank account is a must for married couples.

 SEPARATE ACCOUNTS